cleggatt/SB-Email-Notification/README.md

     1. `[mail_to]` - Email recepient
     2. `[mail_from]` - Email from address

+If the 'Keep Original Files' option is selected, Sickbeard can sometime post-process a file more than once.
+To prevent the sending of multiple emails, this script stores it's last execution time in a 'lastrun.dat' file (stored as seconds since the epoch).
+If the file passed as the first argument has not changed since the time stored in the file, a notification will not be sent.

 Note that this script makes no allowance for concurrent invocations.